cschreib/cobalt/doc/manual/library/packet_system.md

 1. generate a unique ID for this packet type,
 2. assign a base class to the packet type that will define the `base::packet_id__` static member, allowing to get an integer identifier for this packet type,
+3. define the static member `base::packet_name__` that is filled automatically (using the `refgen` tool, see below) and only used for debugging purposes,
-3. give a common public base to all packets, for the sole purpose of the `packet_impl::is_packet<>` trait.
+4. give a common public base to all packets, for the sole purpose of the `packet_impl::is_packet<>` trait.
 This is used to check that packets are properly declared using the `NETCOM_PACKET` macro.

 The point of this library is to get rid of most redundancies, by generating code automatically as much as possible.
 In this case, we do not ask the library user to define the packet ID by himself.
 But this is not the only thing we want.
 In particular, we want to serialize and deserialize these packets.
 The code to do so is simple, and was already illustrated in the previous chapter when serializing a `ship` structure: